lucia-auth/lucia/pages/sessions/stateless-tokens.md

 This page builds upon the [Basic session implementation](/sessions/basic) page.

 Stateless tokens are self-validating tokens, with the most common format being JSON Web Tokens (JWTs).
 Using them as session tokens can reduce how often your database needs to be queried when validating sessions.
-They token body may look like something like this:
+Their token body may look like something like this:

 ```json
 {